LOKE HOE KIT cello

 concert at the Esplanade in 2011, Hoe Kit commemorated

-the Singapore premiere of Menotti’s Suite for Two Cellos
+Singapore premiere of Menotti’s Suite for Two Cellos and

-and Piano (a work featured in the album).
-Hoe Kit is also
+Piano (a work featured in the album).
+Beyond his classical

-Hoe Kit owns a 1987 cello by Clifford Roberts,
+also owns a 1987 cello by Clifford Roberts, Philadelphia,